-Let’s Talk Safety: Keeping WordPress Theme and Plugin Code Secure in 2019
+Let’s Talk Safety: Keeping WordPress Theme and Plugin Code Secure in 2021

 Some of the best websites nowadays are run by WordPress and it powers approximately 28% of the internet.
 WordPress is used all over the world and is trusted by major entities such as the U.S Government, NASA, CNN, Tedx, Samsung, Coca-Cola, Harvard University and more.
 The WordPress community is huge with users making 41.7 million new posts and 60.5 million new comments each month.

 As a result, it’s important to keep your data safe through encryption and by enhanced security measures.
-If you have a WordPress website, you will most likely need to keep your WordPress theme and plugin up to date to eliminate the latest digital threats towards your company.
+If you have a WordPress websites, you will most likely need to keep your WordPress theme and plugin up to date to eliminate the latest digital threats towards your company.

 Some Quick Facts About WordPress

 The open source platform includes WordPress.org which allows you to build your website for free; however, it is recommended that you choose the top hosting services in order to benefit from maximum security.
 Hosting services through HostGator or Bluehost are quite popular for WordPress websites.

 There are countless available themes and over 50,000 free plugins to choose from.
 No matter what version of WordPress you choose, the backend functionality is quite similar; therefore, if you decide to switch between different versions of WordPress you can do so at any time without losing your content.

 Choosing the Right Theme

 One of the most painstaking and crucial steps in creating a WordPress website is choosing the right theme because it’s the embodiment of your brand identity and give people impressions about your company.
 It could take forever to choose the right colors, fonts, templates, navigations, plugins and more.

 By choosing a secure WordPress theme and plugin, you can spend less time worrying about security breaches and malfunctions within your website.
 With a little more free time, you can focus on improving your marketing strategy and content creation.

 According to statistics, 73.2% of WordPress installations are vulnerable to hacker attacks and can be detected through free automated tools or simply by updating to the latest versions.
 Since your website is an extension of your brand and houses all of your company’s crucial information, it’s important to take time and protect it.

 As a company, you should maintain high standards and follow strict protocols to protect your data.
 In the digital era, not only your company’s details are at risk but your customers’ private information as well.

 Making It A Habit To Update Regularly

 While some web developers update their themes and plugins on a regular basis, others don’t for months, years or even at all.
 Running an older version of WordPress can put your websites at risk.

 While updating your themes and plugins frequently could be a pain, it shouldn’t take much time at all.
 The ways that themes and plugins are integrated WordPress allow you to quickly install updates without disturbing your workflow.

 With WordPress built-in update system, you can have access towards minor updates as well as major updates if there is a common severe vulnerability amongst other websites on the internet.
 So there is really no excuse not to update and make your website security your number one priority.